-During my first few weeks with the Alta, there have been many highs and many lows.
+During my first few weeks with the Alta, there were many highs and many lows.
 It’s not easy to master 3D printing, but with a little patience, you will be able to achieve great results.
 For anybody new to the Alta here are some tips, tricks & advice I have learned, along the way.

 * Don’t be intimidated or afraid to use your printer.
 It comes ready assembled and calibrated, you shouldn’t have to play around with the settings too much to achieve that all important first print.
 Failures will happen, don’t get discouraged.
 Enjoy your new toy.
 The sooner you set it up, the sooner you can create 3D printed files.
 Set up is easy and Silhouette guide you through the process